 * Per year is defined as from anniversary date of settlement to the day before the following anniversary date.
-If you select a fixed rate loan, break costs may be payable if at anytime before the fixed term expires, you pay out your loan or you make additional payments of $10,000 or more in an anniversary year, or you change the interest rate applying to your loan to another type of interest rate.
-Break costs may be substantial.
+If you select a fixed rate loan, break costs may be payable if at any time before the fixed term expires, you (1) pay out your loan, or you make an additional payment of $10,000 or more, or you make additional payments totalling $10,000 or more in any one-year period (with the first one-year period starting on the first day of the fixed interest period), or (2) you ask us to make certain changes to your loan including to your loan type, your repayment type, your loan purpose or your fixed interest period.
 The results are an approximate guide only and should not be used as exact values for financial planning purposes.
 Fees and charges apply.
 Details of these and the terms and conditions are available on request.
 Comparison rate based on $150,000 loan amount over 25 year term.

 Home loan comparison rate schedule

 Deposit your salary into your home loan